What is performance management?

 Ideas can come from employee feedback opportunities offered during employee reviews, employee appraisals, coaching sessions, or work observations.
 It's about providing employees with continuous communication about their progress to develop skills and achieve goals.
 Here are some employee development ideas to consider:

-1. A coaching session - When an employee wants to discuss something or needs help with learning a new skill, it may be useful to set up
+- A coaching session - When an employee wants to discuss something or needs help with learning a new skill, it may be useful to set up.
+For training your employees, you can use mentoring software, where they can match up with skilled mentors on a variety of topics.

 Some performance management ideas include: